HeliosTrack/Guillaume/README.md

 ## Overview

+this is a test for the first commit

 A Python client for use with Meshtastic devices.
 This small library (and example application) provides an easy API for sending and receiving messages over mesh radios.
 It also provides access to any of the operations/data available in the device user interface or the Android application.